Comcast/Bynar/README.md

 is that the test functions will attempt to create loopback devices, mount them, check their filesystems etc and all that requires root.
 The nightly compiler is also required for testing because mocktopus makes use of features that haven't landed in stable yet.
+Run: `sudo ~/.cargo/bin/cargo test -- --nocapture` to test.

 ## Support and Contributions